 - Call 911 or the local West Palm Beach police department to report the accident

 - Resist the temptation to apologize for the accident or accept any responsibility

 - Seek medical treatment at the closest emergency room in West Palm Beach as soon as you can

 - Take pictures of damaged property, physical injuries, and the scene of the accident

 - Write down your memory of the accident shortly after it happens

 - Refuse to provide a recorded statement to an insurance company – even your own

 - Consult an experienced car accident attorney near you in West Palm Beach

 Direct all communication about your case to your legal team.
 Insurance adjusters will have extensive experience handling claims like yours, and they’ll use strategies designed to get you to accept less money than you deserve or walk away with nothing at all.

-Who Pays My Medical Bills If I’m in a Car Accident in Florida?
+Who Pays My Medical Bills If I’m in a Car Accident in West Palm Beach, Florida?